echo2echo/Perl-Web-Images/README.md

 Place your images (jpgs used with this script) in a local directory on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory

 The "find" command will retrieve all the "jpg", "JPG" or "jpeg" images in your public folder containing your images.
-The image file names are case insensitive.
+The script makes image file names case insensitive.

 Images to be displayed will be sorted alphanumerically with six images per page (You can change this if you would like